The rules regarding dispute resolution and judicial dispute resolution (JDR) are discussed in the Alberta Rules of Court v. 1 under rules 4.16 – 4.21.

 - Government of Alberta Dispute Resolution Network Provides a listing of various dispute resolution programs within the government.

-- Law Central Alberta Alternative Dispute Resolution Links Provides a collection of links to alternative dispute resolution services and information
+- Law Central Alberta – Alternative Dispute Resolution Provides a collection of links to alternative dispute resolution services and information

-- Civil Claims mediation – mediation for Provincial court civil claims
+- Civil Claims mediation – mediation for Court of Justice civil claims

-- Judicial Dispute Resolution (Court of Queen’s Bench) Judicial Dispute Resolution (JDR) is a confidential pre-trial settlement conference led by a Justice of the Court of Queen’s Bench.
+- Judicial Dispute Resolution (Court of King’s Bench) Judicial Dispute Resolution (JDR) is a confidential pre-trial settlement conference led by a Justice of the Court of King’s Bench.
 The objective of a JDR is to resolve the dispute so a trial will be either unnecessary, or at most limited to those issues on which the parties do not agree.

 Family Mediation Services